maehler/phd-thesis/markdown/chapter1.3.md

 One recent study characterised the effect on gene expression by somatic mutations in cancer tumours and found that many of the genes displayed altered regulation as a result of mutations in transcription factor binding sites [@Mathelier2015].
 This study emphasises the important role that the regulatory genome plays in complex disease.

-There are several approaches for identifying regulatory motifs, and perhaps the most common method is to align sequences thought to have a regulatory function and identify conserved regions among these sequences.
+There are several computational approaches for identifying regulatory motifs, and perhaps the most common method is to compare regulatory sequences (e.g.\ promoters) thought to thought to be used by the same transcription factor, and identify common regions corresponding to binding sites (motifs) among these sequences.
-Sequences to consider could be groups of genes with similar expression profiles (co-expressed genes) or genes involved in the same biochemical pathway.
+Sequences to consider could be the promoters of genes with similar expression profiles (co-expressed genes) or of genes involved in the same biochemical pathway.
-An approach in selecting representative sets of sequences that increases detection power involves including multiple related species in addition to the species studied, so called phylogenetic footprinting [@Tagle1988; @Blanchette2002].
+Phylogenetic footprinting can increases detection power by including regulatory sequences from multiple related species in addition to the species studied, so called phylogenetic footprinting [@Tagle1988; @Blanchette2002].
-The promoter regions of orthologous genes---the same gene in different species ---are aligned, and assuming that regions with a regulatory function accumulate mutations slower than surrounding, non-function, regions, conserved regions are identified.
+The promoter regions of orthologous genes---the same gene in different species ---are compared, and assuming that transcription factor binding sites accumulate mutations slower than surrounding, non-functional, regions, sites are identified.

 Transcription factors play one role in the regulation of gene expression.
 They can either activate or repress gene expression, and in many cases several transcription factors, both activators and repressors, are involved in determining the final regulatory output for a gene, i.e.\ how highly expressed it will be.